B. DUAL-DEGREE PROGRAMS

 **Students may substitute up to two (2) of the courses marked with a double-asterisk with approval from the J.D./M.B.A. advisor.

 ***Students are strongly encouraged (but not required) to take the Entrepreneurship Clinic (14 hours) as part of their J.D./M.B.A. electives.
 Admission into the clinic is subject to the standard admission procedures for Clinics.

 A J.D./M.P.A. student may earn law school credit for one M.P.A. course (up to four hours) if that course is taken after the student has entered the College of Law and been admitted to the joint degree program.
-In addition, if the M.P.A. degree is awarded before or concurrently with the J.D. degree, an M.P.A. student may receive an additional two hours of law school credit for courses included in the M.P.A. degree that the student takes while enrolled in the College of Law.
+If the M.P.A. degree is awarded before or concurrently with the J.D. degree, an M.P.A. student may receive an additional two hours of law school credit for courses included in the M.P.A. degree that the student takes while enrolled in the College of Law.
+Additionally, the College of Law's perspective requirement is met by completing the dual-degree.
 Grades earned in Public Administration do not affect the cumulative law school GPA.
 Professor James Van Nostrand is the College of Law contact person for the J.D./M.P.A. program.